chloedgreene/displayconnect/README.md

 Then is the DisplayConnect Software put the IP(Ex, 192.168.0.11) in to the IP address Field And is everything went right, It should work

+## Build:
+Install VisualStudio or Monodevelop and open the project on the main branch and click "ReBuild"